 At Yosemite Village, you’ll also find the Village Store that sells souvenirs and food, a coffee shop, public restrooms, a post office, a museum, and other main buildings.

-My favorite location in Yosemite Village is Degnan’s Kitchen that was established in 1981.
+My favorite location in Yosemite Village is Degnan’s Kitchen which was established in 1981.

 I look forward to stopping by this café in the mornings for a freshly baked croissant and coffee before hitting the trails.
 They also have an adjacent room with a cozy fireplace and charming modern ambiance for hanging out.